oceanprotocol/ocean-node/README.md

 ```

 ## CI Envs

+A full list of all environmental variables is available in [env.md](./env.md)

 For now, we have three private keys defined (NODE1_PRIVATE_KEY, NODE2_PRIVATE_KEY,NODE3_PRIVATE_KEY).
 They are using the 7th, 8th and 9th accounts of barge: